 Ninety-two First Nations, located in 11 ecozones, completed the five general study components.
 Sixty percent of participating First Nations were located more than 50 km away from a service centre while 18% had no year-round road access.
+A total of 6,487 participants (4,277 women and 2,210 men) completed a household questionnaire.
 With an average household size of five, 69% of households contained dependents under the age of 18.
 Overall, 55% of participants identified that they had a high school equivalency diploma or higher.
 Employment earnings were the most commonly reported source of income (52%), followed by social assistance (28%), pension (11%), worker's compensation (6%) and other sources (3%).